SarthakMakhija/tech-lessons/_posts/2021-10-27-code-without-tests.md

 gradually, so why not add tests for every small piece that gets built.

 *Important Side note:* If we remove the assumption that our slice is non-empty (ie; ```elements``` within the ```slice``` struct is non-empty), ```leftSlice``` method will fail.
-In fact, at this point in time, the only way to conclude that a non-empty slice will result in a failure is by walking through the code.
+In fact, at this point in time, the only way to conclude that an empty slice will result in a failure is by walking through the code.
 Once we have the test for the same, not only does it give us a safety net but also serves as a **live documentation** which gets updated everytime the behavior of the changes.

 ### Code today and add tests later

 One of the other theories that I have heard is "let's code today and add tests tomorrow or maybe later".
-There could be multiple reasons for this theory but probably, "delivery pressure" and a beautiful belief "code without automated tests is ok" should be the main reasons for this wonderful idea to pop up.
+There could be multiple reasons for this theory but probably, "delivery pressure", and a beautiful belief "code without automated tests is ok" should be the main reasons for this wonderful idea to pop up.

 Let's see what would happen if we write code today and add tests later, forget TDD.
 Consider our favorite method ```leftShift``` and assume -
 - no tests are written